marcusgia2505/classEx_doc/docs/Elements.rst

 	The label /unit can be changed, e.g. to /hour.
 The label is shown at the price input field.

 permit
-	If you enter a text or a number here, contracts can only be concluded if you enter the number.
+	If you enter a text or a number here, contracts can only be concluded if you enter a number.

 Payoff matrix game